 Introduction to advanced manufacturing production systems and concepts.
 Covers basic skills and knowledge that any technical employee needs to be successful in a variety of manufacturing and other industrial settings.
 Three lecture; 2 lab.
-Fall and spring semester; DBN.
+DBN.

 EIT 120 • Industrial Mechanics I